United States Regiments & Batteries > Massachusetts

 Battle of Gettysburg

-The 1st Massachusetts Sharpshooters were commanded at Gettysburg by Captain William Plumer, a Harvard graduate and lawyer from Lexington.
+The First Massachusetts Sharpshooter Company was commanded at Gettysburg by Captain William Plumer, a Harvard graduate and lawyer from Lexington.
 He had been wounded in June and rode in an ambulance to Gettysburg.
 The company brought 50 men to the field, losing two killed and six wounded.

 September 13-17 Advance from the Rappahannock to the Rapidan